 With all types of Zinnias, you can encourage more blooms by deadheading spent flowers.

 With taller varieties, pinch the tips of stems back while the plants are young to encourage a bushier, fuller growth habit.

 Even with very tall varieties, you shouldn’t need to stake these flowers because they have very sturdy stems.

 After all danger of frost passes, you can sow Zinnia seeds directly into prepared soil.
 Sow more every couple weeks to promote continuous bloom throughout summer and autumn.

 If you want blooms earlier in the springtime, you can start Zinnia seed indoors a month or so before the last predicted frost date.

 You can also purchase seedlings in nurseries in the springtime.

 Some varieties depending on the climate, are self-sowing.
-You can also collect your own Zinnia seed to plant each year.
-Be advised that anytime you do this, the resulting plants may not resemble the parent plants.
+You can also collect your own Zinnia seed from planting each year.
+Be advised that anytime you do this.
+The resulting plants may not resemble the parent plants.

 Zinnia Elegans Pests or Diseases